wdsmith-lab/ASAP/ASAP_ARCHIVIST_GPT/00_CORE/ARCHIVIST_GPT_README.md

 | `summarize_metadata_entry`| Outputs a narrative-style mod summary based on existing metadata |
 | `validate_metadata_entry` | Checks an entry for schema compliance and required fields |

-Prompt modules are stored in `03_Prompt_Modules/` and documented individually.

 ---

 ## 🧪 Testing & Examples